Vol-Han/Vol-Han/README.md

 ### Hi there 👋

-### :eyes: I'm looking for a job Junior JavaScript Developer / Junior Front-end Developer with React / WordPress Developer. 🤔
+### :eyes: I'm looking for a job Junior JavaScript Developer / Junior Front-end Developer with React / Front-end Developer with WordPress. 🤔

 ### You have any requests, suggestions or questions :question: